Learn More About the Home Inspection Process

 In Massachusetts, a septic system inspection, known as a Title V inspection, is the responsibility of the seller and should have already been performed.
 However, keep in mind that the Title V inspection is for protection of public health and the environment.
 A system will either pass or fail or pass conditionally, regardless of its age.
 Be aware that the average life of a septic system is on the order of about thirty years, and may vary widely with type of soil, loading, and whether it’s been pumped regularly (tanks should be pumped every two years).
 These systems can be expensive to replace if the system fails.
 I recently replaced my own tank for about $10,000.
 I have a not-too-distant neighbor who had to spend over $30,000 for a new septic system.
 It is always a good idea to double check with the local Board of Health.

 Private wells can also be a major expense to repair or replace.
 If the well flow and water quality have not been tested within the last year, it is recommended that these tests be performed in addition to the home inspection.
-Harmony Home Inspection of MA conducts four-hour pump testing to determine well flow and quantity.
-Harmony also takes water samples for quality analysis and hand delivers the water sample to the testing laboratory.
-The water testing laboratory that is used has an extremely timely response with complete results in just a few days.
+Harmony Home Inspection of MA no longer conducts pump testing or water quality testing.
+There are most likely a number of private well companies or other environmental service providers in your area that provide this service.
+We can help you with a referral in your area.

 8. SHOULD I GET A PUMP TEST?